Bing Chat is Microsoft’s answer to ChatGPT — in fact, it’s based on the same technology that makes OpenAI’s chatbot run.

-Bing Chat originally launched as only a waitlist, but it’s now available widely at bing.com/new and requires downloading the new version of Microsoft Edge.
-Just click on “Download Microsoft Edge,” which will then ask you to choose the platform you’re on.
+Bing Chat is available to the public for free, but requires downloading the new version of Microsoft Edge.
+Just go to bing.com/new and click on “Download Microsoft Edge,” which will then ask you to choose the platform you’re on.
 This will then install the new browser, just like with any other application.

 Once you have the new version of Microsoft Edge, there are two simple ways to access Bing Chat.
 In the Edge browser, just head over to bing.com and click on the “chat” tab.
 You can also access Bing Chat just by hovering over the “Discover” icon in the top-right of the sidebar, known as “Edge Copilot.”
 This mode aligns with the other Copilot features coming to the rest of the Microsoft 365 applications, such as Word, PowerPoint, and more.

 The company also recently integrated Bing Chat into the search bar in Windows 11, which opens a chat window in Microsoft Edge directly from your desktop.